-From this, some of the bereaved siblings voiced the need for a person to turn to:

-A child needs help.
+Given these circumstances, some of the bereaved siblings voiced the need for a person to turn to: “A child needs help.
 Someone needs to see this.
 The parents are busy with their grief.
-The child is detached and needs someone to take care of him.
+The child is detached and needs someone to take care of him.”
+Daily routines became saturated with grief, with no room for joy:

-They describe a routine of life that becomes saturated with grief and has no room for joy anymore:

 I remember the mourning that pervaded the house…many years after the death… the atmosphere was harsh… we did not watch TV for three years… it wasn’t allowed.
 Things like that… We didn’t even have a barbecue.
 Why?
 [Because] there is mourning.

-Nevertheless, there are some different voices that indicate a constructive organization of the family around the mourning:

-In our case, it consolidated us.
+Yet, some participants indicate a constructive organization of family around mourning: “In our case, it consolidated us.
 We would look for videos and sit, laughing together.
-Constantly talking, looking for friends outside our village to hear if there are friends, photos, letters.
+Constantly talking, looking for friends outside our village to hear if there are friends, photos, letters.”

+The Bereaved Parents’ Perspective
-The bereaved parents’ perspective reveals awareness of the processes described by the children, as well as of the differences between the more acute stage right after their child’s death, and the stages that followed later on:

-There is a difference between the first and second year… My child is just now talking about his brother having been killed…

-They also understand the changes in the family life routine and its impact on siblings:
+The bereaved parents revealed awareness of the grieving processes the children described, as well as of the different stages of the children’s grieving: “There is a difference between the first and second year… My child is just now talking about his brother having been killed…” They also understood the changes in family routines and their impact on the surviving siblings:

-My daughter was a year old [when he passed away] and she grew up in the bereavement.
+My daughter was a year old [when he passed away] and she grew up in bereavement.
 The day of his death was the day after her birthday.
 In the early years we did not celebrate my birthday.
 Now after 15 years, first we have a memorial and then a birthday celebration.

-At the same time, they sometimes report feelings of helplessness:

-One of the things that is needed is parental guidance - how are we supposed to cope?

-In some cases, the parents even ask someone take from them - at least part - of the roles relating to the other siblings, which they feel unable to fulfill properly:

-Someone needs to take the reins from the parents.
+Nonetheless, parents sometimes reported feelings of helplessness: “One of the things that is needed is parental guidance—how are we supposed to cope?”
+In some cases, bereaved parents even asserted that someone should take over from them—at least in part—their roles toward their surviving children that they are unable to fulfill: “Someone needs to take the reins from the parents.”

-From the service providers’ perspective the topic of sensitivity and awareness of what is happening in bereaved families is raised once again.
-Professionals notice changes in family dynamics and their implications for parents and children:

-When everyone leaves [after the Shiva] he [the sibling] is left alone with parents who have ceased to be a reference point for him.

-They view the parents’ functioning towards the other children as an indicator of the coping quality of the entire family:

-The mental health of the family can be predicted through the way in which the parents relate to the children.

-They also recognize that some of the family dynamics are based on a kind of competition between the different types of bereavement: parental bereavement is considered the most difficult and the sibling bereavement is considered secondary:
+The Service Providers’ Perspective

+Professionals, once again with sensitivity and awareness, noticed changes in family dynamics and their implications for parents and children: “When everyone leaves [after the Shiva] he [the sibling] is left alone with parents who have ceased to be a reference point for him.”
+They viewed the parents’ functioning vis-à-vis the surviving children as an indicator of the entire family’s coping quality, and recognized that some family dynamics were based on a kind of competition between different types of bereavement.
+Parental bereavement was considered the most difficult while sibling bereavement was secondary: “[The siblings] become secondary or even tertiary in the hierarchy—a hierarchy of misery: first the parents, then the deceased brother, and the bereaved siblings at the end.”
+In the eyes of service providers, this situation creates a special tragedy.
+Not only do the children lose their primary caregiver figures (“In the kind of bereavement, we are discussing, disaster strikes.
+The children in the family experience it but they also lose those who should be there for them.”), but they also compete with them for the right to mourn.